A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 So, the wise men not only took another route, they became different types of men, fulfilled by faith and encouraged by events.
 As result, they went home with new perspective, new motivation, and new direction.
 My Christmas and New Year’s prayer is that our world could open the true gift of Christmas and do the same thing.
 As you reflect on the origins of Christmas, may you, too, be wise…

-(Even though the Magi may have been accompanied by cavalry, there were probably some camels along, and it is entirely possible that the tradition of camel transport still makes sense.
-So that is where this poem came from…Not necessarily historically accurate, but I like the idea)
+(Even though the Magi may have been accompanied by cavalry, there were probably some camels along, and it is entirely possible that the tradition of camel transport being near the baby Jesus still makes sense, even if it wasn’t at the manger.
+So that is where I got the inspiration for this poem… Not necessarily historically accurate, but I just like the idea)

 The Camel